Story #5132: [Epic] As a user, I can consume Pulp 3 from OperatorHub.io

 pulp-operator currently uses static sized Persistent Volume Claims for both the PostgreSQL database and for /var/lib/pulp .

 This is unacceptable because by adding/syncing more content, users can exceed the capacity.
 Also, the current values may be too large.

-#3 Updated by firstname.lastname@example.org almost 2 years ago
+#3 Updated by firstname.lastname@example.org about 2 years ago

 The storage can be expanded by uploading a new version of the ConfigMap.
 It takes seconds for the change to start being applied by the pulp-operator (ansible operator) pod.

 However, the StorageClass / provisioner must support it.